HubSpot/integration-examples-nodejs/form-file-submission-access-app/src/README.md

 Following [Webhooks Setup](https://developers.hubspot.com/docs/methods/webhooks/webhooks-overview) guide please note:
 - Every time the app is restarted you should update the webhooks url
-- The app supports `contact.creation` and `contact.deletion` subscription types only
+- The app requires `contact.propertyChange` subscription type
-- Subscription are paused by default.
-You need to activate them manually after creating
+- Subscription is paused by default.
+You need to activate it manually after creating